turingschool/lesson_plans/ruby_02-web_applications_with_ruby/mix_master/1_getting_started.markdown

 * use branches and commits to develop git workflow
 * model one-to-many data relationships
 * model many-to-many data relationships
+* use factories to create objects to use in tests

 Depending on if/when the rest of the tutorial gets written, you may also know/be able to: